particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### CLI AI agents 2026-08-25

+The Particle CLI can now generate hints for [AI agents](/firmware/best-practices/firmware-template/#ai-agents) when creating new projects.

 ### llms.txt 2026-08-21

 Added a [llms.txt](/llms.txt) file that contains hints for LLM code generators like Claude Code and ChatGPT Codex.